orange-morph/cactus-on-rails/cactus-on-rails/README.md

 * System dependencies - developed for windows
 * run bundle install
+* NodeJs required - use the NodeJs installer and restart machine

-* Database creation - run ruby bin/rails db:migrate
+* Database creation - run ruby bin/rails db:schema:load or ruby bin/rails db:migrate

+* Assets precompile - may be required to do rake assets:precompile for datatables images

 * Deployment instructions - on windows, run ruby bin/rails server and access at localhost:3000